matissepage/matissepage/README.md

 I'm Matisse Page.

-🎓 Currently a 3rd year student at Epitech Montpellier, I am developing skills related to programming and innovation in IT.
-I'm also a Project Manager within the Junior Council of Epitech Taker.
+🎓 Currently a 4th year student at Epitech Montpellier.
+I am in an international year at Long Beach University in California.

-💪 Thanks to Epitech and my various personal projects, I master different languages ​​such as C, PHP or even JavaScript.
-I like to learn new technologies, I'm currently training in React, Nodejs.
-I also learned with my experience as a Project Manager the relationship with clients and teamwork in order to deliver quality projects and on time.
+💪 Thanks to Epitech and my different personal projects, I develop skills related to programming and innovation in computer science.
+I like learning new technologies, I master languages like Javascript (React, Nodejs, typescript) or C and C++.
+I also learned with my experience as a Project Manager the relationship with customers and teamwork to deliver quality projects in time.

-🚀 With my different skills, I was able to do an internship at Sequoia Soft in order to help them redesign their customer portal.
+🚀 I was brought to realise different internships which allowed me to acquire technical skills, but also to be sensitised to make a work deliverable to a customer.

-❤️ I'm passionate about sports.
-I have been playing soccer in club for many years.
-I was also a coach teams of young players.
-I'm also discovering other sports such as beach volley, wakeboard or wing foil.
+🫀 I am passionate about sports.
+I have been practicing for many years soccer in club.
+I have also been able to coach teams of young players.
+I am also discovering other sports such as beach volleyball, wakeboard or wingfoil.

 📝 If you are interested, do not hesitate to contact me by email at matisse.page@epitech.eu or directly on Linkedin